 Thank you for expressing interest in the St. Louis County Public Health and Human Services (PHHS) Housing Support Program (HSP).
 Authority for the HSP is provided through Minnesota Statutes, chapter 256I.
-While Housing Support dollars may be accessed through a variety of supervised living settings, the PHHS HSP currently provides guidance and standards on the following programs: the Housing Support Long-Term Homeless (HS-LTH) Program, Housing Support Board and Lodge Program (HS-BL) and Other Housing Support Programs (HS-O).
+While Housing Support dollars may be accessed through a variety of supervised living settings, the PHHS HSP currently provides guidance and standards on the following programs: the Housing Support Supportive Housing (HS-SH) Program, Housing Support Board and Lodge Program (HS-BL) and Other Supervised Living Programs (HS-OSLP).
 The figure below provides a visual for how the PHHS HSP is structured:

-This manual is specific to the HS-LTH Program and provides much of the information providers will need to know in order to develop an approved HS-LTH program.
+Released in July 2019, the first edition of this Manual focused solely on Long-Term Homeless Supportive Housing Programs.
+Effective July 2020, the Manual expanded to cover all supportive housing programs funded with Housing Support; it provides much of the information providers will need to know in order to develop an approved HS-SH program.
 It should be kept as a resource whenever there is a policy or program clarification needed.

-St. Louis County's HS-LTH Program
+St. Louis County's HS-SH Program

-St. Louis County's HS-LTH Program's mission is to provide safe, person-centered living arrangements and supplemental services to eligible individuals experiencing long-term homelessness in communities of their choice using Housing Support dollars.
+St. Louis County's HS-SH Program's mission is to provide safe, person-centered living arrangements and supplemental services to eligible individuals experiencing housing instability and/or long-term homelessness (LTH) in communities of their choice using Housing Support dollars.

-The HS-LTH Program's purpose is to enhance an eligible person's ability to access and maintain rental market housing with the assistance of effective services that meet their needs and preferences.
+The HS-SH Program's purpose is to enhance an eligible person's ability to access and maintain rental market housing with the assistance of effective services that meet their needs and preferences.
 Some people will need intensive, highly professionalized services, while others will want a more supportive approach.
 Many will have needs and preferences that change significantly overtime.
-To that end, the HS-LTH Program offers tenant-based rent subsidies (Rate 1) and optional supportive services (Rate 2) to follow individuals over time and across housing choices, providing maximum financial and emotional continuity.
+To that end, the HS-SH Program offers tenant-based rent subsidies (Rate 1) and optional supportive services (Rate 2) to follow individuals over time and across housing choices, providing maximum financial and emotional continuity.
 This approach minimizes the demands on individuals to form new relationships with different service providers while empowering people to make their own housing choices.
 This approach is consistent with Olmstead v.
 LC, 119 S. Ct.
 2176 (1999).

-Unlike other types of providers who might access Housing Support for individuals in board and lodges or adult foster care, providers offering Housing Support to eligible individuals experiencing long-term homelessness are not required to be licensed through the Minnesota Department of Human Services (DHS) and/or the Minnesota Department of Health (MDH).
-That said, PHHS requires HS-LTH providers to meet or exceed PHHS' standards of service provision.
+Unlike other types of providers who might access Housing Support for individuals in board and lodges or adult foster care, providers offering Housing Support in SH-settings to eligible individuals are not required to be licensed through the Minnesota Department of Human Services (DHS) and/or the Minnesota Department of Health (MDH).
+That said, PHHS requires HS-SH providers to meet or exceed PHHS' standards of service provision.